pzz93/personal_website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am currently completing my Ph.D. at Nanyang Technological University in the Division of Banking and Finance, under the supervision of Prof...
+I am currently completing my Ph.D. at Nanyang Technological University in the Division of Banking and Finance, under the supervision of Prof. Xin Chang and Assoc Prof. Byoung-Hyoun Hwang.
 I confidently expect to graduate by May 2023.
 I am especially interested in investigating information embedded in unstructured financial data to find out what affects market participants’ decisions and behaviors.
 {style="text-align: justify;"}